Kaszub09/SteamWorld-Quest-file-packer-unpacker/README.md

 All files will be overwritten.

 Example: en.csv.z will be unpacked into en.csv in the same folder, overwriting en.csv if it already exist.

-Some files (e.g. es.csv.z, ja.csv.z) may not work.